When Is the Best Time

 2 Online Permit One Month in Advance

 After your login, you can see in the calendar if there are spaces left.
 Usually, most days are red and no longer available, but sometimes some are left and marked in green.
+The one-month-in-advance lottery is open from March until September.

 3 Walk-in Permit

 These are left permits that no one applied for in advance or were not picked up the day before.
 The advantage is you can check the weather before and hike during the best conditions but avoiding the weekends increases your chance of getting one.
-You can get a walk-in permit a day before or first thing in the morning in Springdale and Kolob Canyons Visitor Centre.
+You can get a walk-in permit a day before or first thing in the morning at Springdale and Kolob Canyons Visitor Centre.
 However, I wouldn’t count on that.

-Can I Hike the Subway Without a Permit
+Can I Hike the Subway Without a Permit?

 I can only advise against hiking without a permit.
 First, the parking will be controlled, the parking ticket will be handed out at the information centre together with your Subway permit, and your number plate will be registered.
 Second, on the left side of the trail is a device which counts how many hikers access the trail.
 I bet if more visitors are on the trail than permits were given out, a ranger may control all hikers when they return.
 Third, it is a wilderness area not well maintained.
 Nature and visitors benefit if not too many hikers access the area in one day to save it for future generations.